medplum/medplum/packages/docs/docs/fhir-datastore/migration/adoption-stategy.md

 ```

 ### Rationale
-- This is the first user-facing change and can be used for data verification and user acceptance testing (UAT).
+- This is the first user-facing change and can be used for data verification and user acceptance testing.
 - Allows you to start benefiting from Medplum's capabilities while still maintaining write operations through your existing system.

 ### Best Practices